-- 1. Cumulative Grade Point Average (CGPA)

-- 2. Pace to Completion

-- 3. Maximum Time Frame for Completion of Program

-SAP standards are monitored quarterly for programs of less than a year and in annual increments for all other programs.

-Note: Annual, as used for SAP, is 3 quarters for day students and 4 quarters for night students.
+- 1. Cumulative Grade Point Average (CGPA) - 2.
+Maximum Time Frame for Completion of Program (150%) - 3.
+Percentage of Credits to be Completed at Evaluation Points (67% of Attempted Credits or Clock Hours, whichever applies) - SAP standards 1-3 are monitored for degree seeking students in annual increments and for all other program students in quarterly increments.
+(Note: "Annual," as used for SAP, is 3 quarters for day students and is 4 quarters for night students.)

-Satisfactory Academic Progress is reviewed by program as follows:

-- Annually Prior to Repackaging Court Reporting and Paralegal - Quarterly Medical Assistant and Legal Administrative Assistant / Legal Secretary

-NOTIFICATION OF STUDENT
+Notification to Student

-- Any student who is not meeting one or more of the SAP requirements will be notified verbally in person or by phone or in writing. - Notification includes the following: informing the student of the consequences of not meeting SAP standards, explaining how to reestablish eligibility, and reviewing the appeal process. - In a situation where students regain financial aid eligibility, they will be notified by the financial aid office and their financial aid file will be reactivated.
+- Any student not meeting one or more of the SAP requirements will be notified in writing. - The CGPA, percentage of completed credits, and maximum time frame are reviewed annually or quarterly, based on the students' start and repackaging date.
+At repackaging, the students are sent a letter asking them to come into the FAO for counseling. - Written notification includes information on the consequences of not meeting SAP standards, how to reestablish eligibility, and the appeal process.

-ACADEMIC NORMS
+- In a situation where students regain financial aid eligibility, they will be notified in writing by the FAO and their financial aid files will be reactivated. - The full process for each of the three SAP areas will be discussed later in this section.

+Academic Norms